 mysql -u root -p < d:/mysqldump.sql

-After you created MySQL sql/dump file, uninstall MySQL and delete MySQL installation and data folder.
+After you have created MySQL sql/dump file, uninstall MySQL and delete MySQL installation and data folder.

 End Of Update